JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 20g, 320ml or 15g / 240ml, medium-fine grind

+The bigger the dose, the longer the timings should be, add 30s to each stage per 10-15g.

 Pouring structure:

 1. Open switch and pour 50% total water volume (pouring 30-40% here can work very well too)
-2. Let drain and then close the switch
+2. Let drain and then close the switch at 45s-ish (close faster, around 25s, for more sweetness, less acidic)
 3. Pour rest of the water
 4. Steep 2min
 5. Open Switch and enjoy